usdigitalresponse/usdr-gost/README.md

 4.1).
 Setup Gmail

-Visit: https://myaccount.google.com/apppasswords and set up an "App Password" (see screenshot below)
+Visit: https://myaccount.google.com/apppasswords and set up an "App Password" (see screenshot below). *Note: Select "Mac" even if you're not using a Mac.*

 In `packages/server/.env`, set `NODEMAILER_EMAIL` to your email/gmail and set your `NODEMAILER_EMAIL_PW` to the new generated PW.